Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Introduction

-The goal of this paper is to develop a novel model for investigating how a brain process could evolve over the duration of a learning experiment.
-To infer brain neuronal activity, we shall use electrophysiological recordings such as local field potentials (LFPs) and electroencephalograms (EEGs) which indirectly measure electrical activity of neurons in animal brains.
-LFPs are electrical signals from a single or multiple electrodes that capture the integration of membrane currents in a local region of cortex \citep{mitzdorf1985current}.
+The goal of this paper is to develop a novel statistical model for investigating the evolution of a brain process duration of a learning experiment.
+To infer brain neuronal activity, electrophysiological recordings such as local field potentials (LFPs) and electroencephalograms (EEGs) are commonly used to indirectly measure electrical activity of neurons.
+In this paper, we consider LFPs from multiple electrodes that capture the integration of membrane currents in a local region of cortex \citep{mitzdorf1985current}.